 Great Bear Sea swimmers rely on the unique skills of an incredible crew of volunteers.
-We are grateful to all of them.
+I am grateful to all of them.
 Without them the swim could not happen.

 The woman behind it all!
 Susan approached Colette in November of 2015 with a dream.
 Colette, a good friend and a member of Pacific Wild, has helped make that dream come true.
 Colette brings a wealth of local knowledge to the swim and has recruited a number of the volunteers who will be out there on the water with us as well as many on shore.
 She has been supporting the team with this epic expedition by helping plan the route, introducing them to the locals in Bella Bella, on Denny Island and most importantly in Ocean Falls.
 She has worked tirelessly at promoting the swim in her community in the Great Bear Rain Forest as well as online through the use of social media.